 What's nice about a period cup with a ring is that it can be much easier to grab and remove compared to other cup models.

-Especially if you have long nails or use acrylic nails.
+Specially if you have long or use acrylic nails.

 The ring itself comes in a variety of shapes and sizes depending on brand and model.